akashdip2001/digital-badges-certification/exams/1Automating Supply Chain Security: SBOMs and Signatures (LFEL1007)/readme.md

 ❌ b.
 False

 ---

+## 04. The Role of Dependency Tracking
+### Introduction
+- Importance of tracking dependencies in software projects

+### Dependency Tracking as Provenance
+- Differentiating direct and transitive dependencies

+### Getting Started with SBOMs
+- Overview of Software Bill of Materials (SBOMs)

 #### **Question 4.1**
 What is the primary purpose of tracking direct and transitive dependencies in software development?